JUNIOR HIGH ACADEMY EXPECTATIONS

 10. Work cooperatively with others to accomplish a set goal in both competitive and non-competitive situations (i.e. baseball, choreographing a dance).

-Grading: Based on being prepared for and participating in class.
-Some homework or projects may be assigned.
+Grading: Based on students' preparedness for class and participation during class.
+Occasionally, projects and homework will be assigned.

 ART GOALS